Belt Grinders

 Below is the belt grinder I have.
 Solid bit of kit.
 Variable speed controller and tilt for horizontal work and a range of attachments for hollow grinds, small radius grinding and surface grinding too.
 Rapid Tools and Consumables have awesome support and have been really on the ball.

 What makes the belt grinder so amazing is its versatility.
 With different grits of belts, you can move from rough shaping to achieving a mirror polish.
 You’ll likely find yourself swapping through a range of grits, from coarse ones that take material away quickly, to super-fine ones that refine the surface and get it ready for the final touches.
 It’s also not just about the blade itself; you can use it to shape handles, make bolsters, and carefully profile all sorts of parts including tools and axes.
 It’s a crucial tool for every stage of the process of making blades and really brings your vision as the maker, to life.
+Scotchbrite finishing belts are also available for cool satin finish.

 Variable speed controllers also had a lot more options and allow you to grind at slower speeds.